 what I'm about

-I am the founder and Artistic Director of Theater Reconstruction Ensemble, a Brooklyn-based non-profit producing organization.
-I have also collaborated in multiple artistic capacities with Target Margin Theater, The Talking Band, Tugboat Collective, Little Lord, Meta-Phys Ed, Fresh Ground Pepper, and artists Jaclyn Backhaus, Joshua William Gelb, Jesse Freedman, David Greenspan, David Herskovits, Eben Hoffer, Alexander Kveton, and Tina Shepard, among others.
+I'm the founder and Artistic Director of Theater Reconstruction Ensemble, a Brooklyn-based non-profit producing organization.
+I have also collaborated in multiple artistic capacities with Target Margin Theater, The Talking Band, Tugboat Collective, Little Lord, Fresh Ground Pepper, and artists Jaclyn Backhaus, Joshua William Gelb, David Greenspan, David Herskovits, Eben Hoffer, Alexander Kveton, Kate Marvin, Meg MacCary, and Tina Shepard, among others.

 My process of creative collaboration has been taught at Abrons Arts Center through The School of Making Thinking.
 I hold a BFA in Drama from New York University's Tisch School of the Arts - Stella Adler Studio of Acting and Experimental Theatre Wing.
 Starting in the fall of 2018, I'll be pursuing an MFA in Performance Practice as Research from the Royal Central School of Speech and Drama in London, UK.

 My work has been described as "true theater magic in a you-have-to-see-it-to-believe-it kind of way" (Culturebot), "refreshing and delightfully uncomfortable" (Theatre Is Easy), and praised for its "deep concern with terror and fear, and how human beings manifest terror and fear" (New York Theatre Review).
-Through my work I am often "calling attention to the mutations of older stories into newer forms, of old plots given new faces ... how stories survive and change form, possess us and are possessed by us" (Culture Catch).
+Through my practice I am often "calling attention to the mutations of older stories into newer forms, of old plots given new faces ... how stories survive and change form, possess us and are possessed by us" (Culture Catch).